elisdanga/Additional_Resources/Haskell/Classes/Week 4 - More list comprehension/README.md

     toTuples [1, 2] [] -> [(1, 0), (2, 0)]

 ## Task 13
-Define a function that returns a list of booleans that state whether the first element of the tupple is the square root of the second (without calculating the square root!).
+Define a function that returns a list of booleans that state whether the first element of the tuple is the square root of the second (without calculating the square root!).

 Example: